 Individual neurons are sophisticated signal processing devices that integrate the myriad of synaptic inputs they receive.
 The dendrites of neocortical pyramidal neurons, for example, contain various voltage-dependent ion channels that produce non-linear signal integration properties (e.g. Waters et al. 2003, Larkum et al. 2007).
 A long-standing interest of our group is to understand how dendrites translate their synaptic input activity patterns to streams of meaningful, i.e. computationally relevant, output action potentials.
 We use two-photon calcium imaging as well as electrophysiological methods to measure dendritic dynamics in the intact brain.

 Two-photon calcium imaging techniques

-Over the past decade we have also contributed to the development of miniaturized two-photon microscopes using fiber optics, in order to enable high-resolution imaging of neuronal activity in freely behaving rodents (Helmchen et al. 2001; Engelbrecht et al. 2008)
+Over the past decades we have also contributed to the development of miniaturized two-photon microscopes using fiber optics, in order to enable high-resolution imaging of neuronal activity in freely behaving rodents (Helmchen et al. 2001; Engelbrecht et al. 2008)